Royal Society for the Protection of Birds: Reserves and other properties

 A webcam installed near Sumburgh Head lighthouse, Shetland.
 The cliffs are home to large numbers of seabirds and the area is an RSPB nature reserve.

 The RSPB maintains over 200 reserves throughout the United Kingdom, covering a wide range of habitats, from estuaries and mudflats to forests and urban habitats.
 The reserves often have bird hides provided for birdwatchers and many provide visitor centres, which include information about the wildlife that can be seen there.

+Hope Farm in Cambridgeshire is a 181 ha farm operated by contractors on behalf of the RSPB and acquired around 2000.
+The farm operates commercially but also aims to showcase bird-friendly farming practice.

 Awards

 The RSPB confers awards, including the President's Award, for volunteers who make a notable contribution to the work of the society.